The Role of a Patient Research Ambassador

 - Be a resource for any patients, carers and the public who are thinking about taking part in research

 The above are just some of the activities a Patient Research Ambassador could be involved with, see 10 things you can do to promote health research for more.
 The role is likely to evolve to suit the changing needs of the NHS care organisation and the developing skills, experience, abilities and preferences of the Patient Research Ambassadors involved.

-You can watch Dr. William van't Hoff, Clinical Director for NHS Engagement, talk about the work and successes of Patient Research Ambassadors, as well as future prospects for the initiative, in the video below.
+Dr. William van't Hoff, Clinical Director for NHS Engagement, talks about the work and successes of Patient Research Ambassadors, as well as future prospects for the project, in the video below.